Boiler types explained - combi, heat only & system

 What is a system boiler?

 A system boiler has all the same components as a combi boiler without the hot water production.
-It works with a steel hot water cylinder.
+It often works with a steel hot water cylinder but can work with vented cylinders also.
 How much is a system boiler?
 Read our guide to: System Boiler Prices

 Identify your current boiler, what are the pros and cons?